 Jonathan and Ally are leading work on mapping the energy storage community, its internal and external connections.

 Dr Yongliang Li – University of Birmingham

-Yongliang is a Senior Lecturer in School of Chemical Engineering.
+Yongliang is a Reader in School of Chemical Engineering.
 His research interests focus primarily on thermal energy processes and systems including thermal energy (heat and cold) storage, refrigeration and air conditioning, carbon capture and storage, process and system simulation and optimization.